ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 The business rules for the IUA Authorization Server for the Healthcare Professional, Assistant, Patient and Representative Extension SHALL be the same as for Annex 5E1 1.6.4.2.4.4 Expected Actions X-Assertion Provider Extensions.

-If successful the IUA Authorization Server SHALL generate an OAuth 2.1 authorization code and per-form a callback to the URL defined in the request, using the OAuth authorization code as URL query parameter with key ‘code’.
+If successful the IUA Authorization Server SHALL generate an OAuth 2.1 authorization code and perform a callback to the URL defined in the request, using the OAuth authorization code as URL query parameter with key ‘code’.

 The IUA Authorization Server SHALL store the access token and the assigned authorization code and respond the access token on request to the Authorization Client.